April 3, 2025

 The Magic of Cookies with Google Tag Manager

-Cookies are a vital aspect of the average user’s internet experience (of course, there are some side effects too), but the initial idea was novel – to have a more personalized experience across the web.
+Cookies are a vital aspect of the average user’s internet experience (of course, there are some side effects, too).
+Still, the initial idea was novel – to have a more personalized experience across the web.

 But this shouldn’t be a problem since you can easily use tag managers to set and retrieve data from cookies.
 In this blog post, I’ll show you how to efficiently utilize cookies with Google Tag Manager and take your web tracking to the next level.

-I remember when I was just starting to learn GTM.
-It felt like a real level-up to me when I realized I could set and read cookies without a developer’s help.
+I remember when I was starting to learn GTM.
+It felt like a real level-up when I realized I could set and read cookies without a developer’s help.
 It added much more flexibility and freedom to my tag management.

 What if I need to fire a specific Pop-up if a visitor initially landed on my website from Google Ads AND has already viewed five pages?
 Not a problem!